New year, check your (kitesurfing) gear

 Most people replace their harness every 3 to 5 years.
 A common problem is corrosion of the buckles.
 Even though with some harnesses you can easily replace these buckles, you won’t have to replace them when you wash your harness in fresh water after each use.
 And dry in the shade.

 More and more people have a rope-spreader bar.
 Check this rope and replace when needed.

 Taking care of your gear and checking it regularly will make you go out on the water with more confidence, save you money and possibly a lot of trouble!

 Whenever you are unsure about any piece of equipment, feel free to pop into our store and we will have a look for you!

-Check your gear and have a great season!
+Check your gear, take a look at our fantastic range of kitesurfing equipment, and have a great season!